 As noted elsewhere, a primary limitation is the spatial resolution (sensor footprint) of the input data, which limits the detail that can be retrieved by the algorithm.
-The product is on a 25 km (nominal) resolution grid, but some input data has a resolution as ~70 km x ~45 km.
-This means that small-scale features are not explicitly resolved by the algorithm and the precision of the ice edge location is limited to ~25 km at best.
+The product is on a 12.5 km (nominal) resolution grid, the precision of the ice edge location is limited to $\sim$ 12.5 km at best.
+Also, the resolution of the input data varies by sensor and thus some input data has a resolution as large as ~70 km x ~45 km.
+This means that small-scale features are not explicitly resolved by the algorithm.
 This is generally not sufficient for operational support (for example, navigational guidance) and the product should not be used for such purposes.
 The primary application of the product is for long-term climate monitoring and general guidance on overall regional and global sea ice concentrations, not operational and/or local applications.